We may receive compensation when you click on links to products from our partners.

 So many families that own dogs struggle to give them the adequate walks they need; after all, this clashes fiercely with their own 9-5 office job.
 If you love animals, fresh air, and fancy giving your neighbors a helping hand, this could be ideal.

-While you will need to do some groundwork initially to build up the client base, this could be a hugely rewarding career or addition to a part-time or freelance job.
+While you will need to do some groundwork initially to build up the client base, this could be a hugely rewarding career or addition to a freelance job.
 Just make sure you’re business savvy, in-tune with dogs, and completely dedicated – yes, you still need to work even if there’s a blizzard outside.

 If you’re interested in becoming a professional dog walker, working your own hours, and spending your day looking after people’s pampered pooches; check out this article on WikiHow for some top tips on getting started.